MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-directline.md

 - If you have not configured trusted origins as part of the configuration UI, then any value you send as part of the API calls will be used.

 Enhanced authentication allows you to mitigate security risks when connecting to a bot (using the Web Chat control, for example).
-For more information, see [Bot Framework enhanced authentication](v4sdk/bot-builder-security-enhanced.md).
+For more information, see [Direct Line enhanced authentication](v4sdk/bot-builder-security-enhanced.md).

 ## Example